Joe-Collins-1986/BitWise-DRF/README.md

 | LIKES     | /likes/{id}/                   | ✅                   | ❌                                                                                       | ❌              | ❌                        | ✅                 | CRD      |

 **Note:** Additional endpoints exist for auth functionality.
 Only detailed ones used.<br>
-For further insight into endpoinds see API ducmentation [link](https://bitwise-code-blog.herokuapp.com/#)
+For further insight into endpoinds see API docmentation [link](https://bitwise-code-blog.herokuapp.com/#)

 - Website used to convert excel to markdown: [here](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/)
 - Website used to convert back to excel incase updates required: [here](https://tableconvert.com/markdown-to-excel)